nutti/Screencast-Keys/README.md

 ## Tutorials

-Introduction video is available on [YouTube](https://www.youtube.com/watch?v=mWkkPCp7RSI).

-*Note: This introduction video is created for v3.0.
-UI and features introduced in this video will be changed in the later release.*

-This document is updated to the newest release.
-So, it is recommended to see [Document](docs/tutorial.md) to know details of this add-on.
+See [Document](docs/tutorial.md) to know the details of this add-on.

 ## Change Log